-14.4.1.3 Transmission
+15.4.3.3 Transmission

-When the R/\overline{W} bit of the incoming address byte is set and an address match occurs, the R/\overline{W} bit of the SSPSTAT register is set.
+When the R/\overline{W} bit of the incoming address byte is set and an address match occurs, the R/W bit of the SSPSTAT register is set.
 The received address is loaded into the SSPBUF register.
-The \overline{ACK} pulse will be sent on the ninth bit and pin RC3/SCK/SCL is held low.
+The ACK pulse will be sent on the ninth bit and pin RC3/SCK/SCL is held low, regardless of SEN (see "Clock Stretching", Section 15.4.4, for more detail).
+By stretching the clock, the master will be unable to assert another clock pulse until the slave is done preparing the transmit data.
 The transmit data must be loaded into the SSPBUF register, which also loads the SSPSR register.
-Then pin RC3/SCK/SCL should be enabled by setting bit CKP (SSPCON<4>).
-The master must monitor the SCL pin prior to asserting another clock pulse.
-The slave devices may be holding off the master by stretching the clock.
+Then pin RC3/ SCK/SCL should be enabled by setting bit CKP (SSPCON1<4>).
 The eight data bits are shifted out on the falling edge of the SCL input.
-This ensures that the SDA signal is valid during the SCL high time (Figure 14-9).
+This ensures that the SDA signal is valid during the SCL high time (Figure 15-9).